Pottery of ancient Greece: Levigation

 When clay is first dug out of the ground it is full of rocks and shells and other useless items that need to be removed.
 To do this the potter mixes the clay with water and lets all the impurities sink to the bottom.
 This is called levigation or elutriation.
 This process can be done many times.
 The more times this is done, the smoother clay becomes.

 Wheel

 The clay is then kneaded by the potter and placed on a wheel.
 Once the clay is on the wheel the potter can shape it into any of the many shapes shown below, or anything else he desires.
-Wheel-made pottery dates back to roughly 2500 BC where before the coil method of building the walls of the pot was employed.
+Wheel-made pottery dates back to roughly 2500 BC.
+Before this, the coil method of building the walls of the pot was employed.
 Most Greek vases were wheel-made, though as with the Rhyton mould-made pieces (so-called "plastic" pieces) are also found and decorative elements either hand-formed or by mould were added to thrown pots.
 More complex pieces were made in parts then assembled when it was leather hard by means of joining with a slip, where the potter returned to the wheel for the final shaping or turning.
 Sometimes, a young man helped turn the wheel.